OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 You are in the middle of a profound global scientific revolution.
 To innovate in a field frequently implies moving against prevailing trends, structures, and cultural inertia. **Open Science** is no different.
 The fact that *you* are here, reading this now, means that you have an interest in the impact that Open Science can have on improving research cultures.

 This module will introduce to you the guiding principles, values, and practices of the 'Open Science movement', some of the barriers to these, and the positive impact that integrating Open Science into your daily research work can have on you.
+This module is not designed to be a 'one size fits all' approach, but rather a foundational plan that incorporates questions around the varying and dynamic dimensions, interpretations, and goals of Open Science across different communities.

 <img src="https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/content_development/images/02_expectations.png" width="400" />

-<p align="center"><i>Image by Patrick Hochstenbach [link to https://twitter.com/hochstenbach] (CC0 1.0 Universal)</i></p>
+<p align="center"><i>Image license: CC0 1.0 Universal <a href="https://twitter.com/hochstenbach" target="_blank">Patrick Hochstenbach</a></i></p>

 <br/>